eProsima/Discovery-Server/README.md

 #### test_6_EDP_UDP.xml

-Here we test how the discover handles EDP late joiners.
+Here we test how the discovery handles EDP late joiners.
 It's the same scenario with a server and two clients with different lifespans.
-Each participant (server included) creates publishers and subscribers with different lifespans, types and topics.
+Each participant (server included) creates publishers and subscribers with different lifespans, types, and topics.
 Snapshots are taken whenever an endpoint is created or destroyed to assess every participant shares the same discovery info.

 ```xml